dilarauluturhan/slider/README.md

 In this project, I used Pure CSS for the design.

 ## Built With
-I created this project using the React and React Icons.
+I created this project using the React.js and React Icons.

 ## Contact With
 Dilara Uluturhan - [LinkedIn](https://www.linkedin.com/in/dilarauluturhan/) - dilarauluturhan@outlook.com